psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: Removed redundant "jquery-ui.theme.min.css" enqueue and deleted the unused asset file.
 * Fixed: (autoload) Removed PHP 8-only named argument breaking PHP 7.4 compatibility.
 * Fixed: (wp-cli) Replaced PHP 8 match() expressions with if/elseif for PHP 7.4 backward compatibility.
+* Security: "Purge All" and the preload temp-directory cleanup no longer follow symbolic links inside the Nginx cache tree.
+Previously, a symlink planted in the cache directory could make a purge delete the contents of the link's target outside the cache.
+Links are now removed themselves and never traversed.
 * Security: Removed the option to atomic write directly to wp-config.php from the Setup page to enable "Assume Nginx Mode".
 * Performance: Merged redirect‑ and KEY‑line cache scans into a single ripgrep pass using -m 2 dual‑pattern matching, cutting directory‑walk cost in half on large caches.
 (Credit: @apoorva-01)
 * Improved: HTTP Purge timeouts no longer falsely arm the lockout, and the timeout is now configurable via the `nppp_http_purge_timeout` filter.